Osteopaths: They Treat Backs Don’t They?

 One of the unique Diagnostic and Treatment tools that I use is non-invasive capnometry and Heart Rate Variability (HRV) monitoring.

-A low HRV is a predictor of all causes of death, and from a scale of 0 (dead) – 30 (elite athlete), the average person will range somewhere between 8 – 12.
+A low HRV is a predictor of all causes of death; and from a scale of 0 (dead) – 30 (elite athlete) the average person will range somewhere between 8 – 12.
 A low HRV will often combine with negative emotions and poor health, with the converse also holding true.
-The role that good breathing physiology plays in maximizing HRV is not to be underestimated.
+The role that good breathing physiology plays in maximizing HRV is essential.

 Breath and life are obviously intertwined, as are breath and thought.
 It is by means of breath that we remain physically alive.
 We are born with the inherent knowledge to breathe correctly through our diaphragm.
-However, our own unique breathing patterns are influenced by many life events, especially during childhood.
+However, many life events, especially during childhood, influence our own unique breathing patterns.
 Our emotions influence our breathing patterns and just as importantly, our breathing affects our emotions.

 I estimate that 70% of patients who visit me do not breathe properly and most of them do not know it.
 At first this may seem strange, as breathing is a subconscious activity.
 Unless we have an obvious breathing problem (asthma, lung disease etc.) we do not usually notice our breathing.
 You may notice, in other people or indeed yourselves, that we may sigh a lot, find it difficult to catch our breath or talk very fast, which are all signs of not breathing properly.